zygoth/vertigo2/README.md

     * As soon as the basic version is done, open it up to supporters (they'll have to share the files directly until the sharing system is done)

 * Art
-    * Decide on new art style (leaning towards greyscale for the main game)
+    * Decide on new art style (leaning towards greyscale for the main game but color pixel art for real scenes)
     * Find a pixel artist that I like & get a quote (fiverr probably)

 * Level design